Pearl Harbor in Honolulu County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

 At 0912, Fleet Admiral Chester W. Nimitz signed for the United States.
 He was accompanied by Admiral William F. Halsey, Commander of the United States Third Fleet and by Rear Admiral Forrest P. Sherman, Deputy Chief of Staff to Admiral Nimitz.
 Representatives of the other Allied Nations then signed.
 This completed the ceremony of surrender.

 Location.
 21° 21.728′ N, 157° 57.203′ W. Marker is in Pearl Harbor, Hawaii, in Honolulu County.
 Marker can be reached from Kamehameha Highway (Hawaii Route 99) 0.8 miles south of Ford Island Boulevard.
-Touch for map.
 Directions are for the Visitor Center.
 Marker is located on the surrender deck of the battleship, U.S.S.
 MISSOURI.
 A ticket to board the battleship is required.
+Touch for map.
 Marker is in this post office area: Jbphh HI 96860, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fleet Admiral Chester W. Nimitz, USN (within shouting distance of this marker); The Golden Anchor (about 300 feet away, measured in a direct line); USS West Virginia Memorial U.S. Naval Base Pearl Harbor (approx. Ό mile away); This Sacred Site (approx. 0.3 miles away); U.S.S.
+At least Fleet Admiral Chester W. Nimitz, USN (within shouting distance of this marker); The Golden Anchor (about 300 feet away, measured in a direct line); USS West Virginia Memorial (about 500 feet away); U.S. Naval Base Pearl Harbor (approx. ¼ mile away); This Sacred Site (approx. 0.3 miles away); U.S.S.
 Arizona Memorial (approx. 0.3 miles away); USS Arizona Memorial (approx. 0.3 miles away); U.S.S.
 Arizona (approx. 0.3 miles away).